 Energy giant Equinor is striving for a reduction of greenhouse gas emissions from its domestic offshore oil and gas field operations and onshore plants in Norway by 40% by 2030 when compared to 2005 levels, by 70% by 2040, and to ‘near zero’ by 2050.

 The climate ambitions in the long run – mostly after 2030 - will also require solutions based on offshore wind, carbon capture and storage and green hydrogen, which are currently being tested by the oil major.

-The emissions reduction target does not cover the Norwegian state-owned company’s vast oil and gas exploration operations outside Norway, nor emissions from the actual use of using fossil fuels in transport, heating or industry.
+But the emissions reduction target does not cover the company’s vast oil & gas exploration operations outside Norway, nor emissions from the actual use of using fossil fuels in transport, heating or industry.

 “We are now launching an unprecedented set of ambitions for forceful industrial action and substantial absolute emission reductions in Norway, aiming towards near zero in 2050.
 This is in line with society’s climate targets and our strategy to create high value with low emissions,” said Equinor chief executive Eldar Sætre.

-“We plan investments in the order of 50 billion Norwegian kroner ($5.66bn) together with our partners by 2030 to cut emissions in order to strengthen the long-term competitiveness for our fields and plants.
+“We plan investments in the order of NKr50bn ($5.66bn) together with our partners by 2030 to cut emissions in order to strengthen the long-term competitiveness for our fields and plants.
 In setting these ambitions Equinor has assumed stable framework conditions and necessary investments in the electricity grid.”